aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2018-reInvent/Lab1/Readme.md

 ## Step 1: AWS Console
 Logon to the AWS Console using the account details provided to you.
-Navigate to AWS DeepRacer, https://console.aws.amazon.com/deepracer/home?region=us-east-1 From the AWS DeepRacer landing page, click on the **Get started** button.
+Navigate to AWS DeepRacer, https://console.aws.amazon.com/deepracer/home?region=us-east-1 From the AWS DeepRacer landing page, click on the **"Get started"** button.

 ![Model List Page](img/01_get_started.png)